Vehicle RegistrationSee the Vehicle Registration page for more information

 Prior to being issued the ticket, the appellant made an attempt to notify Security Services of the situation.

 *Remember – The issue in your appeal is not whether the parking regulations are fair, but whether you violated those regulations.

 - Security Services has no ability to hear or grant appeals and is not part of the parking appeals board.

-- The parking appeals board will convene once each month to consider appeals.
+- The parking appeals board will convene weekly to consider appeals.
 You will be notified of the board's decision in writing.

 - If you parked in a handicapped or yellow curb (fire lane) area, you may not appeal the citation.